 When you find out that your child is being cyberbullied, there are a few actions you have to take before reporting it to authorities.
 It’s important that you teach these actions to your kids as well:

-• Do not respond to the bully or forward any of their messages around
+- Do not respond to the bully or forward any of their text messages around

 Afterward, you can report the cyberbullies to different levels of authority.
 For example, many social media platforms have specific guidelines and codes of conduct.
 Cyberbullying is almost always not tolerated on these platforms and can be reported.

-Also, cyberbullying can be reported to your child’s school and if the school has policies, or the state/country has laws in place, your child’s school will react appropriately.
+Also, cyberbullying can be reported to your child’s school administrators.
+If the school has policies, or the state/country has laws in place, your child’s school will react appropriately.
+Schools can also opt to use Windows parental controls or Mac parental controls on the devices they lend students to prevent some of the dangers of cyberbullying.

 Conclusion